Avalon

 Eating

 The big Turkish-style breakfast could easily morph into brunch if you’re a late riser.
-Food is served at your table, with a festive array of dishes: fruit salad, crudités, tulum (think Turkish-style samosas), jams, homemade yufka (rolls baked with cheese) and scrummy sourdough bread.
-The coffee is excellent, and you’ll find freshly squeezed juice on your table.
+Food is served at your table, with a festive array of dishes: seasonal fruits and salad, Turkish cheeses, homemade borek (paper thin sheets of dough filled with cheese and herbs), local jams, honey and peanut butter and fresh bread from village bakeries.
+The coffee is excellent and eggs can be cooked to order.

-At lunch you can choose from the likes of homemade burgers, menemen (Turkish omelette) and salads, whilst dinner is a set menu with interesting alternatives for vegetarians.
-Fish often makes an appearance, and the meat is top-notch: my main was an adana kebab that was as good as any I’ve had in Turkey.
+At lunch you can choose from the likes of homemade burgers, menemen (Turkish omelette) and salads.
+For dinner, you are invited to order ahead from a choice of meat, fish, vegetarian or vegan main courses which are served with a soup and followed by a home-made cake or pudding.
+The meat is top-notch: my main was an adana kebab that was as good as any I’ve had in Turkey.
 There’s also a short wine list featuring reds, whites and rosés from Kavaklidere, Turkey’s oldest winery.
-And if you prefer to dine out, you’re just a 10-minute stroll from the excellent Olive Grove restaurant.
+And if you prefer to dine out, you’re just a short walk or drive from several excellent restaurants.

 Features include: